-- Tax Rates: The maximum Federal Estate Tax rate in 2017 is 40%.
+- Tax Rates: The maximum federal estate tax rate in 2023 is 40%.
 New York has its own Estate Tax.

-- Exclusion Amount: Each individual is entitled to a Federal and New York State Estate Tax exclusion amount.
-The Federal Estate Tax exclusion is $5,490,000 in 2017.
-The New York State Estate Tax exclusion will rise from $5,250,000 in 2017 to match the Federal amount by 2019.
+- Exclusion Amount: Each individual is entitled to a federal and New York State estate tax exclusion amount.
+The federal estate tax exclusion is $12.92 million in 2023.
+The New York State Estate Tax exclusion is $6,580,000 in 2023.

 Our Law Firm Will:

-- Advise the Executor about his/her duties and prepare and file appropriate court documents
+- Advise the executor about their duties and prepare and file appropriate court documents.

-- Prepare and file appropriate tax returns and insure that tax payments are made on a timely basis
+- Prepare and file appropriate tax returns and ensure that tax payments are made on a timely basis.

-- Minimize taxes and insure the proper disposition of estate assets
+- Minimize taxes and ensure the proper disposition of estate assets.

 - Analyze the interrelation of estate income, individual income, and fiduciary income taxes.